alexey-anufriev/kubernetes-bare-metal-cluster-installer/README.md

 ### Stage 4 - configure k8s master

 This stage initializes kubernetes master node.
 Important step here is to save `join` command that needs to be executed during workers installation.
+Additionally observability stack may be installed if required.
 At the end, `kube.config` will be copied to the installation folder.

 ### Stage 5 - configure k8s worker